 Christina Hull Paxson

-Initially working on international economic problems of labor supply, mobility, savings, inequality, and aging, Paxson focused increasingly on the relationship of economic factors to health and welfare over the life course, particularly on the health and welfare of children.
+President Paxson is nationally recognized as a leader in higher education and a respected economist and public health expert.
+Her early scholarship focused on international economic problems of labor supply, mobility, savings, inequality, and aging, with later research focused increasingly on the relationship of economic factors to health and welfare over the life course, particularly on the health and welfare of children.

 She has been the principal investigator on a number of research projects supported by the National Institutes of Health, including a study of adversity and resilience after Hurricane Katrina.
 She has authored or co-authored numerous journal articles, was elected vice president of the American Economic Association in 2012, and is a member of the Council on Foreign Relations.
 In January 2016, the Federal Reserve Bank of Boston named Paxson to its board of directors.

 President Paxson is a 1982 honors graduate of Swarthmore College, Phi Beta Kappa, and earned her graduate degrees in economics at Columbia University (M.A., 1985; Ph.D., 1987).